markjoshwel/ganim/DEVELOPING.md

 if you're new to contributing, your workflow should seem similar to this:

-1. fork the respository or branch off the main branches (`main` or `future`)
+1. fork the respository or branch off the `future` branch

-2. make your changes
+2. make your changes!

-3. pull in any changes from the upstream `future` branch and resolve any conflicts, if any
+3. pull in any changes from upstream and resolve any conflicts, if any

 4. commit your [copyright waiver](#copyright-waiver)